 Wazee Row's Chinatown Tour offers a unique view into the central enclave of Denver's early Asian pioneers.
 Spanning an area of six city blocks and tucked away in the streets and alleys of West Central LoDo, this area has remained largely obscure in the recounted history of Denver and has never been the subject of guided exploration.
 Utilizing a one of a kind composite panorama from 1880, an original layout constructed from fire maps of the period, contemporary photographs from numerous archives, and various written media from old newspapers to recently published books, we will explore the history and locale of Chinatown Denver.
 Topics that will be discussed include: laundries, indentured servitude and human trafficking (slavery), opium culture, spiritual practices, Qing-Ming factional rivalry, and of course, the riot of 1880.
 Additional results from research efforts unique to, and conducted by, Wewatta Row will also be reviewed including the unreleased information for the 'Azure Dragon' update.
-Historical content will not be limited to Wazee street, Blake streets early diversity will also be a topic.Tours are available daily at ten o'clock when booked online, but alternate times can be arranged.
+Historical content will not be limited to Wazee street, Blake streets early diversity will also be a topic.Tours are available weekends at ten o'clock when booked online, but alternate times can be arranged through e-mail.
 Tours are limited to small groups of four people per tour.
-Price is 10$ per person.
+Price is 10$ per person, 5$ Student.

 Native Town Tour